mendix/docs-site-test/content/en/docs/howto/integration/importing-xml-documents.md

 ## 6 Creating the Import Logic

-In this section, you will create the logic to import the customers stored in an  in your application.
+In this section, you will create the logic to import the customers stored in an [XML document](/attachments/howto/integration/importing-xml-documents/18581651.xml) in your application.

 To create the import logic, follow these steps: